theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2017-06-18-wh-questions.md

 *What is the blog about?* It's about things that we find interesting and worth talking about or sharing.
-Often that will include mathematics, computer science, linguistics, education, and philosophy/ethics; often there will be cultural references that will be lost of the majority of our readers but we'll put them in anyway.
+Often that will include mathematics, computer science, linguistics, music, education, and philosophy/ethics; often there will be cultural references that will be lost of the majority of our readers but we'll put them in anyway.

 *Why is it called 'The Short, Tampered Clavier'?* This question is left as an exercise to the reader.